 Sometimes when you're working with graphic design you end up working on a piece that's meant to be displayed on a non-white background, like a logo or web icon.
-Unfortunately, there isn't really a way to set the background color of an artboard in Illustrator, but let's look at a few workarounds that acheive the same effect.
+Unfortunately, there isn't really a way to set the background color of an artboard in Adobe Illustrator, but let's look at a few workarounds that achieve the same effect.

-Ctrl + 2.
+Lock it Ctrl + 2

 I've run into problems with this method however, where I'll go to export the file as an SVG but forget to delete the background and end up with an extra element in the code or a solid color where you wanted transparency in a PNG.

 Useful if you just need to check a quick background color, just don't forget to delete it when you're saving!

 The better way

 The better, not quite as simple way to get a colored artboard is to take advantage of the Transparency Grid.
 It's used to show which parts of a project are transparent and how much.
 To get it setup go to File > Document Setup

 Under the Transparency section you need to double click on both of two color squares and set them to whatever color you want your background to be.

 Click OK on the Document Settings panel and then go to View > Show Transparency Grid You can also use the keyboard shortcut: Ctrl + Shift + D to toggle the Transparency Grid on and off.